What is an EGD?

 Do not eat or drink for eight hours before your appointment, including gum.
 Certain medications, such as blood pressure medicine, should be taken with a small sip of water the morning of your test.

 Someone will need to drive you home and stay with you for a few hours after the procedure.
-While at the hospital, they will need to remain in the endoscopy department until the procedure has been completed.
+While at the hospital, your driver will need to remain in the endoscopy department until the procedure has been completed.

 After the procedure you will go to a recovery area for a short time, until the sedation wears off.
 Some patients have a mild sore throat or feel some abdominal bloating.

-Because of the sedation, you will not be able to drive or work for the rest of the day/evening.
+Because of the sedation, you will not be able to drive or work for the rest of the day or evening.
 You should not operate machinery or make legal decisions for the rest of the day/evening.
-You will need to have someone drive you home and stay with you for a few hours after the procedure.

 As with any medical procedure, there are possible complications from endoscopy.
 These may include a reaction to the sedation, bleeding or perforation (a hole).
 These are very rare.